GioGonzalez07/EDA_project/Assignment.md

 - Also after having created this environment, you can install additional packages within it. **Make sure you have activated your environment before installing new packages within it**!
 - Work in branches and push your changes to the repository in order to keep your notebooks synchronised.
 - Create a new .ipynb file and start with your EDA!
-- When working seperately from teammates use different files that can be combined later, or work carefully to avoid merge conflicts!
+- When working separately from teammates use different files that can be combined later, or work carefully to avoid merge conflicts!

 ## Suggested workflow - MVP